lisafolliard/My_Cookbook/README.md

 ##### Version 1.0, 27 August 2015

-#### A digital cookbook to store recipes and ingredients

 #### By Lisa Folliard

 ## Description

-Users can:

-  - Add, view, edit and delete recipes

-  - Add, view, edit and delete ingredients

-  - Add and display the list of ingredients in a recipe

-  - Add and display all recipes that use a particular ingredient
+A digital cookbook to store recipes and ingredients.

 ## Setup

 Clone this repository to your local system

-Utilize ActiveRecord to get database up and running
+Utilize Active Record to get database up and running

-run the following commands in project folder
+Run the following commands in your project folder:

-$ rake db:create
+* $ rake db:create

-$ rake db:migrate
+* $ rake db:migrate

-$ ruby app.rb
+* $ ruby app.rb

-go to localhost:4567 in your browser to open webapp
+Go to localhost:4567 in your web browser to open application

 ## Technologies Used